sweattep/ancient_quotes/README.md

 >And when you look at them, their bodies please you; and when they speak, you listen to their words.
 They are as blocks of wood propped up.
 They think that every cry is against them.
 They are the enemies, so beware of them.

 >The mutual rivalry for piling up of worldly things diverts you until you come to the graves.

+>No reward do I ask of you for this except to be kind to me for my kinship with you.